Neural Diffusion Processes: Proofs

-\paragraph{Notation.} Let $\v{s} \in \R^{N \times D \times H}$ be a tensor of rank (or dimension) three, where we refer to each dimension according to the following convention: \annotate[yshift=3em]{above}{N}{dim.~1: sequence length} \annotate[yshift=1em]{above}{H}{dim.~3: embedding} \annotate[yshift=-1em]{below}{D}{dim.~2: input dimensionality} In the next definitions we will use NumPy-based indexing and slicing notation.
+In the next definitions we will use NumPy-based indexing and slicing notation.
 We assume the reader is familiar with this convention.
 Most notably, we use a colon ($:$) to reference every element in a dimension.

 \begin{definition} Let ${\Pi}_{N}$ be the set of all permutations of indices $\{1, \ldots, N\}$.
 Let $\pi_n \in \Pi_N$ and $\v{s} \in \R^{N \times D \times H}$.
 Then $(\pi_n \circ \v{s}) \in \R^{N \times D \times H}$ denotes a tensor where the ordering of indices in the first dimension are reshuffled (i.e.,~permuted) according to $\pi_n$.
 We write